robalni/fragility-data/textures/readme.txt

 In the absence of an explicit license, content is considered to be covered by
-    the CC-BY-SA license, you may use the content in Blue Nebula so long as you obey individual licensing criteria.
+    the CC-BY-SA license, you may use the content in Fragility so long as you obey individual licensing criteria.

+    Fragility, Copyright (C) 2021 Fragility Team
     Blue Nebula, Copyright (C) 2020 Blue Nebula Team Red Eclipse, Copyright (C) 2009-2016 Red Eclipse Team Creative Commons Attribution ShareAlike 3.0 License (CC-BY-SA)